Athens Combo Ticket Book Your Trip Athens Tourist Pass

 Yes, it’s definitely possible.
 In fact, you will find quite a few organized tours for a day trip to Meteora from Athens.

-However, keep in mind that a one-way journey lasts approximately 4 to 5 hours.
+However, remember that a one-way journey lasts approximately 4 to 5 hours.

-So a day trip would mean heading off really early in the morning and coming back to Athens quite late at night.
+So a day trip would mean heading off early in the morning and returning to Athens quite late at night.

-If you have enough time to spend in Athens and want to enjoy your trip to Meteora at a more leisurely pace, we recommend staying overnight at Meteora before heading back.
+If you have enough time to spend in Athens and want to enjoy your trip to Meteora more leisurely, we recommend staying overnight at Meteora before heading back.

 How to Get from Athens to Meteora